 15 Disturbing Documentaries That Will Stay With You

-Ever had that eerie feeling of being so captivated by a documentary that you just can’t shake it off?
-While some films offer popcorn fun, others take us on a wild rollercoaster ride into the unexpected corners of reality.
+Ever had that eerie feeling of being so captivated by a documentary that you can’t shake it off?
+While some Documentaries offer popcorn fun, others take us on a wild rollercoaster ride into the unexpected corners of reality.
 From jaw-dropping revelations to “Did they just show that?” moments, these documentaries promise more twists and turns than a thriller.
-Here we explore documentaries that are not just buzz-worthy but unforgettable.
+Here, we explore documentaries that are not just buzz-worthy but unforgettable.

 Dear Zachary: A Letter to a Son About His Father (2008)